vaculiko/pycoffee/README.md

 - Taste wheel - Zorin
 - Testing - Cruduk

+- [ ] Create "project" in our repository and migrate ToDo list into it
 - [ ] New user button - add username and pw hash to database, create tasting database
 - [x] Home screen show info about brewing from all databases
 - [ ] Add window with last 5 entries buttons as autofill for bean info + new bean button